 Remember that alcoholic beverages are not sold in any supermarket, so you will have to go to a state-owned shop (Vinbudin) or duty-free.

-Shopping Souvenirs In Iceland: The Best Things You Can Buy
+Souvenir Shopping In Iceland: The Best Things You Can Buy

 Also known as arctic thyme, it is a common drink within the Scandinavian countries.
 In Iceland, it is used as an ancient medicinal remedy for hangovers, so if you ended up buying Brennivin this would be the ideal complement.
 It is also a highly recommended drink to treat colds.
 You can find this product in many supermarkets and stores in Reykjavík.